 The Four Fertility Supplements Everyone Should Take When Trying to Conceive!

 Everyone trying to get pregnant needs a prenatal.
 I recommend a whole-foods based prenatal (that means it is made from foods instead of the pure pharmaceutical vitamin) so it easier for your body to use for nourishment.
 It is also important to make sure you have a prenatal with folate and not folic acid.
 Most people cannot process folic acid and it just builds up in the body- it can even lead to INCREASED miscarriages for some.
 Play it safe and take folate- it gives all the benefits you need from folic acid (decreasing neural tube defects) without the sides effects.

-Baby & Me Prenatals by MegaFood– This is the prenatal I take it.
+Baby & Me Prenatals by MegaFood– This is the prenatal I took when I got pregnant with my first miracle.
 It is a whole-foods prenatal with natural folate, and I save an additional 15% per order by subscribing to it and 4 other items a month on Amazon Subscribe & Save.
 It is non-GMO, and mostly organic, but not completely.

 Omega 3 & DHA Supplements

 You need to be taking these for yourself, your overall health, your fertility, and the health of the baby you are going to conceive.
 If you can, take a high quality fish oil or fermented cod liver oil.
 Unfortunately I have a severe shellfish allergy which means I can’t take any fish oils because of cross contamination.
 I take a substandard DHA supplement which I will link below, and I try to eat lots of food containing Omega 3s and DHA- organic free range eggs, walnut oil, chia seeds, etc. Below are the ones I would recommend for those who can do fish!